Elderslie Creamery Shop

 See details below on the cheeses we currently have in rotation.

-Our cheese is also available at
+Our cheese is also available for purchase at these shops

 Green Acres (north end of Bradley Fair at 21st & Rock Rd)